cjazz/cjazz.github.io/_posts/2019-10-1-swift-property-observers.md

   - Swift
 ---

-The Swift language introduced in 2014 has grown and continues to evolve (open source).
+<span style="font-size:12pt">The Swift language introduced in 2014 has grown and continues to evolve (open source).
 As stated on the [About](https://swift.org/about/) page, one of it's goals is to make it easier to write code.
 Having written Swift code for a number of years now, this is definitely the case.

 **Property Observers**